bioc/ramr/README.md

 as reference sets for enrichment analysis, and to generate biologically relevant test datasets for performance evaluation of AMR/DMR search algorithms.

 This readme contains condensed info on *`ramr`* usage.
-For more, please check function-specific help pages and vignettes.
+For more, please check function-specific help pages and vignettes within the R environment or at [GitHub pages](https://bbcg.github.io/ramr/articles/ramr.html).

 ## Current Features